 - In analyzing private data, only by focusing on rigorous privacy guarantees can we convert the cycle of "propose-break-propose again" into a path of progress. - A natural approach to defining privacy is to require that accessing the database teaches the analyst nothing about any individual.
 But this is problematic: the whole point of a statistical database is to teach general truths, for example, that smoking causes cancer.
-Learning this fact teaches the data analyst something about the likelihood with which in the database, will develop cancer We therefore need a definition that separates the utility of the database (learning that smoking causes cancer) from the increased risk of harm due to ining the database.
-This is the intuition behind differential privacy. - This can be achieved, often with low distortion.
+Learning this about the likelihood with which certain individuals, not necessarily in the database, will develop cancer We therefore need a definition that separates the utility of the database (learning that smoking causes cancer) from the increased risk of harm due to oining the database.
+This is the intuition hind differential privacy - This can be achieved, often with low distortion.
 The key idea is to randomize responses so as to effectively hide the presence or absence of the data of any individual over the course of the lifetime of the database.